matrup01/bac_modules/README.md

-	togglexticks (bool, optional) ... takes a boolean to decide if the x-ticks of ax should be visible, default-True printstats (bool, optional) ... takes a boolean to decide if mean, std and var of the plot should be printed to the console, default-False secondary (bool, optional) ... determines which y-axis should be colored (False-left axis/True-right axis), default-False
+	togglexticks (bool, optional) ... takes a boolean to decide if the x-ticks of ax should be visible, default-True printstats (bool, optional) ... takes a boolean to decide if mean, std and var of the plot should be printed to the console, default-False secondary (bool, optional) ... determines which y-axis should be colored (False-left axis/True-right axis), default-False plotlabel (str, optional) ... changes label of the plot (used for legend) into the given string.
+If none is given, it uses one fitting the given y

 1.8   Pops.quickheatmap()